 So, what I really want to talk about is planning a minimalist wedding.
 A lot of women seem to be interested in this concept these days so I want to share my thought process about this.
 Big weddings are beautiful and quite the spectacle.
-But getting married in late 2020 meant it was impossible to plan a wedding.
+But getting married in 2020 meant it was impossible to plan a wedding.
 We decided to focus on life and save the big party for when we have a permanent residence to call our own and this whole mess of a pandemic has fully blown over.

 If you’re in a similar boat, or if you’re just a simple and low-key person, it is just as special and magical to have a simple wedding ceremony.
 What matters is your genuine intentions for entering the partnership and how you follow through after you say I do.

 We wanted a stress-free day and did not want to spend too much money unnecessarily.
-Because no one from our close family or friends could fly in, it did not make sense to plan anything but a simple wedding.
+Because no one from our close family or friends could fly in, it did not make sense to plan anything but a simple ceremony.
 Nevertheless, many couples drown in stress from planning big weddings.
 They also cost a lot of money.
 This did not feel like something we ever wanted anyway.
 A party, yes!
 An entourage, a gown, traditional wedding program, no.

 So if you’re thinking of being practical for your big day, here are some of the things we considered and did for our living room wedding, pandemic or not…